krzys9876/z80_sim_scala/README.md

 After removing most of the lookup operations the reference program took ~4 seconds to complete - 10x improvement.

 Another optimization was to replace costly map handling in register file.
-After replacing it with just vals (which added some complexity to the code) the reference program finishes in ~3 seconds.
+After replacing it with just vals (which added some complexity to the code) the reference program finishes in <3 seconds.
+This highly depends on whether it is run from IntelliJ or directly from command prompt.

 I've added tracking of T cycles throughout the program so it is possible to compare timings to actual Z80 performance @ 3.6864MHz.
 That's the clock speed I use in my Z80 projects as it allows serial communication @ 57600 / 115200.

-The best I could get for a reference program (and others) was ~50-75%.
+The best I could normally get for a reference program (and others) was ~50-75%.
+However, for the **arithmetic.txt** program (see input-files folder - no loops, just calculations) the ratio peeked as high as almost 250%.
-Note that extensive use of console degrades performance because of scrolling.
+Note that extensive use of console may degrade performance due to scrolling.